antoinecomp/moodbot/README.md

 # FlaskApp

-Simple application with authentication and CRUD functionality using the Python Flask micro-framework
+Simple application with authentication, chatbot and CRUD functionality using the Python Flask micro-framework

 ## Installation